robertlemmen/shelve9/README.md

 But is that not a disgustingly reactionary attempt to bring back the "good old library"?
 Not only a hopeless one, but also a misguided one.
-Like the "calculator apps" that you can get for some computers, with rendered tiny plastic buttons and a 7-segmetn LCD display, it would with great effort produce something inferior on a much more capable foundation.
+Like the "calculator apps" that you can get for some computers, with rendered tiny plastic buttons and a 7-segment LCD display.
+It would with great effort produce something inferior on a foundation that is capable of much more.
 A real computer, connected to all other computers and thereby people in the world, showing you pictures of dead-tree, linear books?
+Seriously?

-So if you have a crazy, post-modern idea of how to do away with the books or the representation of them in shelve9, yet still preserve the increase in understanding and discussion, then please let me know!
+So if you have a crazy, post-modern idea of how to do away with the books or the representation of them in shelve9, yet still preserve the aim of increasing understanding and discussion, then please let me know!

 ## Using shelve9